Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 ## ADC (P)
 The ADC is integral to this design.
 For this deliverable provide an ADC design of at least 4-bits.
 You must provide a schematic (not hand drawn) and simulation model.
 This is a stand-alone design and does not need to be attached to the PI.

-\*Note: this deliverable requires a simulation AND a schematic drawn in a PCB design software.
-This can either be done in 2 separate files.
-If you choose, however, Altium has a built in SPICE simulator, allowing it to be done in one file.

 - Schematic (pdf of PCB design Schematic)
 - Multisim output (photo of outputs in progress pdf and simulation file uploaded separately)

+>***Note: These deliverables require a both simulation AND a schematic drawn in a PCB design software.
+This can either be done in 2 separate files, or if you choose, Altium has a built in SPICE simulator, allowing it to be done in one file.

 ## Recheck Deliverable 5
 If you have not passed the Chekpoint from last week you will have an oppurtunity this week to get it checked off.
 This will not be for a regrade of that deliverable but rather a confirmaton that you have completed the first checkpoint and can feel more comfortable moving forward.
 Please bring your project to class if you wish you get the checkpoint rechecked.